-The Thrive@Education curriculum is a collection of new and long-standing courses for undergraduate students designed to help them be successful at Carolina and beyond.
+The Thrive@Education (T@E) curriculum is a collection of new and long-standing courses for undergraduate students designed to help them be successful at Carolina and beyond.
 Courses are taught by Education faculty, Student and Academic Affairs and campus professionals, as well as talented doctoral students.
 There is no application process and courses are open to all undergraduate students.

-The signature course is EDUC 101 First Year Thriving, an introductory course for first years on learning, development and well-being that connects to UNC resources.
+The signature course is EDUC 101 First Year Thriving, an introductory course for first year students on learning, development and well-being that connects to UNC resources.
 T@E also offers upper level undergraduate courses with in-depth extended content on learning (EDUC 150, 330, 387), well-being (EDUC 231) and emerging adulthood (EDUC 349).
 With key partners, we also offer a comprehensive career development sequence (EDUC 111, 211, 311, and 411) and specially designed courses to help students transfer (EDUC 301), engage (EDUC 230) and navigate transitions (EDUC 130, 320) at UNC-CH.

 More courses are coming soon!

 Strengthen, deepen and systematize our School of Education engagement with the campus-wide efforts of Thrive@Carolina